OpenNebula/docs/source/open_cluster_deployment/kvm_node/pci_passthrough.rst

 Usage
 -----

-The basic workflow is to inspect the host information, either in the CLI or in Sunstone, to find out the available PCI devices, and to add the desired device to the template.
+The basic workflow is to inspect the Host information, either in the CLI or in Sunstone, to find out the available PCI devices and to add the desired device to the template.
 PCI devices can be added by specifying ``VENDOR``, ``DEVICE`` and ``CLASS``, or simply ``CLASS``.
-Note that OpenNebula will only deploy the VM in a host with the available PCI device.
-If no hosts match, an error message will appear in the Scheduler log.
+Note that OpenNebula will only deploy the VM in a Host with the available PCI device.
+If no Hosts match, an error message will appear in the Scheduler log.

 CLI
 ~~~

-A new table in ``onehost show`` command gives us the list of PCI devices per host.
+A new table in ``onehost show`` command gives us the list of PCI devices per Host.
 For example:

 .. code::